--> Skip to main content

 Simple Ideas and Tips to decorate home during Diwali

 Financial crisis or prosperity, rich or poor, decorating the house during Diwali is a must for all people.
 Utmost importance is given to cleanliness during Deepavali because Goddess Lakshmi is welcomed to home on this day.
 Decoration during Diwali is not all about costly renovation and new paint.
 Time, few constructive ideas, determination and patience can give every home a makeover and new look during Diwali.
 Here are few simple tips and ideas for decorating home during Diwali: Who is going to clean the entire house?
 Don’t try to clean and decorate the entire house in a day.
 Forget the big picture.
 Find time daily to do some work.
 Make it a point to clean a room daily.
 Within a week the entire house will be clean.
 This will help in better concentration and less work.
 Forget about painting the house in a short period.
 Instead give the walls a new look by tickling your creativity.
-Use floor rugs, wall rugs, old colorful Saris, rangolis, flowers, colorful clothes etc on
+Use floor rugs, wall rugs, old colorful Saris, rangolis, flowers, colorful clothes etc on t

 Thula Snanam – Holy Bath in River Kaveri in Tamil Nadu

-Thula Snaanam, also referred as Tula Punya Snanam, is an important bathing ritual observed in Tamil Nadu.
-It is observed in the Tamil Month Aipassi (October – November), which is also referred as Thula – Aipassi.
+Thula Snanam, also referred as Tula Punya Snanam, is an important bathing ritual observed in Tamil Nadu.
+It is observed in the Tamil Month Aippasi (October – November), which is also referred as Thula – Aipassi.
 In the month, people wake up in the early morning and take holy dip in the River Cauvery (Kaveri).
 Puranas like Agni Purana narrates about the importance of the holy bath.
-Thula Snaanam begins on October 17 and ends on November 16 with Muduvan Muzhuku.
-Interestingly, during the same period the Kartik Snaan takes place in North India .
+Thula Snanam begins on October 17 and ends on November 16 with Muduvan Muzhuku.
+Interestingly, during the same period the Kartik Snan takes place in North India .
 Lord Krishna explained about the importance of this period of year to Satyabhama.
 Scriptures indicate that bathing in River Kaveri during Tula-Aipassi month will help in absolving all the sins.
 Taking a holy dip in morning in Cauvery is equated to taking a dip in Ganga at Prayag and at other holy Tirthas.
 Special pujas dedicated to Kaveri are also held during the month.
-Temples along the banks of Kaveri River att
+Temples along the banks of Kaveri River attrac

-Theemidhi – Fire Walking Festival and Ritual at Sri Mariamman Temple in Singapore
+Theemithi – Fire Walking Festival and Ritual at Sri Mariamman Temple in Singapore

-Theemidhi is the annual Fire Walking Ceremony at the Sri Mariamman Temple in Singapore.The ritual is held on a Sunday in October.
+Theemithi is the annual Fire Walking Ceremony at the Sri Mariamman Temple in Singapore.The ritual is held on a Sunday in October.
 The unique ritual dedicated to queen Draupadi of Mahabharata attracts thousands of Hindus especially Tamilians settled in Singapore , who walks over a bed of hot burning coal.
 Draupadi, also known as Panchali, the wife of Pandavas, is worshipped as Draupadi Amman in South India .
 Legend has it that Draupadi once walked over a bed of burning coal to prove her innocence.
 She walked over the burning coal bed and came out unscathed.
 Most devotees do the fire walking as a sort of thanksgiving for the favors received by praying at the Sri Mariamman Temple .
 Some do it for fulfilling longstanding wishes.
 The highlight of the festival is devotees young and old walking over a four meter pit of burning coal specially prepared at the Mariamman Temple .
 The chief priest of Sri Mariamman Temple after special prayers and pujas walks over the b